 I was so proud of my first formula for Stream2Sea—a biodegradable shampoo with all natural, Whole Foods and EcoCert compliant ingredients.

 I’d thoroughly checked the safety information, carefully avoiding the known toxicants like sodium laureth sulfate and silicones, then tried it out and loved the performance.
-But since reef-safe is my personal passion, I took one additional step and sent it off to be tested on zebra fish for aquatic safety.
+But since reef-safe is my personal passion, I took one additional step and sent it off to be tested for aquatic safety.

 Every single fish—the entire tank full—died.